 How Can You Create a Positive Learning Environment at Home?

 Whether you’re a homeschool teacher or a teacher having class virtually because of the pandemic, it is important to use many of the same tips listed here in this article.
 Of course, all of them won’t apply directly, but it would work for you with a bit of tweaking.

 What you can do, schedule individual meetings with each of your students, and have that conferencing time still.
-Please don’t start the meeting by simply talking about classwork but ask them how they are doing and talk about things that they enjoy talking about before getting into the lesson.
+Please don’t start the meeting by simply talking about classwork but by asking them how they are doing and talking about things they enjoy talking about before getting into the lesson.
 Let them know that you care even though you’re not in a traditional classroom setting.